clowwindy/shadowsocks-libev/README.md

 Supported Platforms:

-* Debian 7 (see below), 8, 9, unstable
+* Debian 8 (see below), 9, unstable
-* Ubuntu 14.04 (see below), Ubuntu 14.10, 15.04, 15.10 or higher
+* Ubuntu 16.04 or higher

-**Note for Ubuntu 14.04 users**:
-Packages built on Ubuntu 14.04 may be used in later Ubuntu versions.
-However, packages built on Debian 7/8/9 or Ubuntu 14.10+ **cannot** be installed on Ubuntu 14.04.
+For older systems, building `.deb` packages is not supported.
+Please directly install from source.
+You may need to resolve library dependencies by yourself.

-**Note for Debian 7.x users**:
+**Note for Debian 8.x users**:
-To build packages on Debian 7 (Wheezy), you need to enable `debian-backports` to install systemd-compatibility packages like `dh-systemd` or `init-system-helpers`.
+We strongly encourage you to install shadowsocks-libev from `jessie-backports`.
+Please follow instructions on [Debian Backports](https://backports.debian.org).

+If you insist on building from source, you will need to manually install libsodium from `jessie-backports`, **NOT** libsodium in main repository.
-Please follow the instructions on [Debian Backports](https://backports.debian.org).
+Please follow the instructions on [Debian Backports Website](https://backports.debian.org).

-This also means that you can only install those built packages on systems that have `init-system-helpers` installed.

 Otherwise, try to build and install directly from source.
 See the [Linux](#linux) section below.